paritytrading/juncture/README.md

 # Juncture

-Juncture implements low latency connectivity to various trading venues on the JVM.
+Juncture is a fast trading protocol library for the JVM.

-You can use Juncture for both live market access and historical market data analysis.

 Juncture requires Java Runtime Environment (JRE) 8 or newer.